Sarah Yehudit Schneider discusses eighteen questions on Jewish mysticism including growth through joy and free will.

 LEVY.
 So, applying that today, what is the main impediment or what is the main thing that’s stopping people from living a more spiritual life?

 SCHNEIDER.
 Well, I think that it’s because it starts out very abstract.
-It’s called Pnimiyut HaTorah [the innermost reality of the Torah] because it’s very deep and it’s hard to get a handle on it or to really concretize it.
+It’s called Pnimiyut HaTorah [the inner dimensions of the Torah] because it’s very deep and it’s hard to get a handle on it or to really concretize it.
 You’re not really supposed to concretize what’s happening there.
 So I think for people it’s hard to know to trust themselves and to know how to really enter into that level of spiritual experience.

 LEVY.
 So it’s a certain awareness.
 How do we rectify that?
 How do we help people connect to their deeper spiritual essence?